-- Q9: How do I get a Request of Social Security Statement of Earnings and Benefits from the Social Security Administration?
+- Q9: How do I get a Request for Social Security Statement of Earnings and Benefits from the Social Security Administration?

 Do you have a question not listed?
-To ask a tax professional Click Here.
+Ask a Tax Professional.

 Q1: Should I bring in all my Forms 1099, for interest and dividend income, or should I just write down each one on a piece of paper?

-Answer: We request that you give us your 1099s ONLY and DO NOT write them down.
+Answer: We request that you give us a copy of your official 1099s, please no hand-written copies.
 The IRS claims that they verify every 1099 on your return.
 We want to see every document reported to you which was also reported to the IRS, so we can report it on your return exactly as it is reported to the government.
 Only write the amounts down for which you do NOT have 1099s.
 You may, however, enter in TurboTax (see Q4 below) your tax data with your computer.
 However, if you have a business, sole proprietorship, rental properties, out of pocket business expenses as a partner paid on behalf of a partnership, then we would like you to submit an itemized list of expenses, by category and by business or property.
 Do not give us monthly totals.
-An annual profit and loss statement is what would we like, if available. back to top
+An annual profit and loss statement is what would we like, if available. back to the top

-Answer: Yes, for returns after 1998, and only if you use Turbo Tax or Intuit’s Proseries.
-Computer stores sell these for about $20 or so.
-We have had problems receiving Turbo Tax files by email, but seem to be problem free receiving them on 3 1/2 inch floppy disks or CDs, or flash drives.
+Answer: Yes, only if you use Turbo Tax or Intuit’s ProSeries.
+We have had problems receiving Turbo Tax files by email, but can receive them on CDs, or flash drives.
 Make sure you do not give us a “read only” copy.
 Even if you only enter your W-2 information, 1099s, etc. and get stuck somewhere, we can efficiently pick up where you left off.
-Of course, you can bring your laptop to your appointment; we can make the needed adjustments on it as well.
-Also, Tom can go to your office and finish your return on your desk top computer. back to top
+Of course, you can bring your laptop to your appointment; we can make the needed adjustments on it as well. back to the top

 Q5: What can I do to make your fee as low as reasonably possible and utilize our time most effectively and efficiently?

-Answer 1: Fill out that tax organizer questionnaire, and if you are a first time client, please give me your last year’s income tax return.
+Answer 1: Fill out the tax organizer questionnaire, and if you are a first time client, please provide us with your last year’s income tax return.

 Answer 2: When we telephone you with questions, answer quickly, that day, if possible.
-Emailing Tom, Michael or Gail, can prove to be quite efficient at times.
-Sometimes we may call you to find out if you we be available or not during a particular day to answer our questions.
+Emailing Karen can prove to be quite efficient at times.
+Sometimes we may call you to find out if you will be available or not during a particular day to answer our questions.
 When we are in the middle of preparing a return, if we have to put it aside and come back to it days or weeks later, then the re-familiarizing time spent is redundant and must be billed to the client.

 Answer 3: Do not give us duplicate information.
 If you have W-2s, 1099s, K-1s, or other documents that you are submitting to us, please do not duplicate the information by writing it down on a schedule or piece of paper.
 We would rather you not try to explain what you think about your information.
 If you are sure that we will not understand something, we recommend speaking to us directly by phone or by appointment about it.
 Remember, we have over 45 years of combined experience; we rarely see anything new.
 We charge by the hour.
 Giving us twice as much information can make for a bill that is: you got it, twice as much.

-Answer: See our directions page, map, pictures and directions for both north and south bound travelers.
-To get directions click here.
+Answer: See our directions page, map, pictures, and directions for both north and south bound travelers.
+To get directions click here. back to the top

-Q9: How do I get a Request of Social Security Statement of Earnings and Benefits from the Social Security Administration?
+Q9: How do I get a Request for Social Security Statement of Earnings and Benefits from the Social Security Administration?